quping16/hello-world/README.md

 # hello-world
-Welcome to my github site.
+Welcome to my github site!

 My name is Pingping Qu.
 Some people call me Pingping and others call me Ping.
 I like both-:)